 Writing to Heal the Pain: Stories & Poems by Mateja Klaric is a collection of mostly essays and some poems.
 It takes the reader along on the author's attempts to find healing after having her career stolen away from her in a way that left her with anxiety and PTSD.
 The author explains that writing… Continue reading Book Review: Writing to Heal the Pain

 Image by Alexas_Fotos from Pixabay I've moaned about this before, but it feels like it's time for some more moaning.
 Sometimes I feel like my mental health nursing career has been flushed down the toilet.
 Despite having 15 years of experience, a master's degree, and a ton of continuing education, I feel like my career is done, for… Continue reading Flush… Is That My Career Going Down the Toilet?

 "So, what do you do for work?"
-That's a pretty standard, run of the mill question if you're meeting someone for the first time, and one of the reasons why I dislike being around people.
-In our society, adults are expected to work, and if you don't, that is considered unusual unless you fall into… Continue reading How to Manage Working with a Mental Illness Disability
+That's a pretty standard, run of the mill question if you're meeting someone for the first time.
+It's also one of the reasons why I dislike being around people.
+In our society, adults are expected to work; if you don't, that's considered unusual unless you fall into a… Continue reading How to Manage Working with a Mental Illness Disability

 FotografieLink on Pixabay Job interviews are unpleasant at the best of times, and to me have always felt very fake.
 But throw mental illness into the mix, and they can be a huge obstacle.
 There are a number of aspects of job interviews that particularly worry me.
 Answering unexpected questions My cognitive symptoms of depression aren't… Continue reading Facing Job Interviews with Mental Illness